Skip to content

 Are IBC Insurance Premiums Due Every Year for My Entire Life?

-No, despite its namesake you do not need to pay premiums for your whole life if you don’t want to.
+No, despite its namesake, you do not need to pay premiums for your whole life if you don’t want to.

 To be clear, most Whole Life policies are structured to pay premiums until age 100, although others have accelerated payment schedules like a 10-pay policy, 20-pay, or Whole Life Paid Up at Age 65.
 Regardless, any infinite banking Whole Life insurance policy from every single company offers the contractual right to elect the Reduced Paid-Up non-forfeiture option (RPU)